modelblocks/modelblocks-release/RESOURCES.md

 MODELBLOCKS RESOURCES
 ===========

 This file describes the purpose of each resource-* directory, so users will have a better idea of when each should be included.
-Any directory with [*] link to resources that are not distributed with Modelblocks and so must be obtained separately.
+Any directory with [*] links to resources that are not distributed with Modelblocks and so must be obtained separately.

 resource-bmmm
 --------------------